NVIDIA/grcuda/NOTES.md

     2. `GrCUDAComputationalElement`: abstract class that wraps GrCUDA computations, e.g. kernel executions and array accesses.
     It provides `GpuExecutionContext` with functions used to compute dependencies or decide if the computation must be done synchronously (e.g. array accesses)
     3. `ExecutionDAG`: the DAG representing the dependencies between computations, it is composed of vertices that wrap each `GrCUDAComputationalElement`
-    4. `GrCUDAStremManager`: class that handles the creation and the assignment of streams to kernels
+    4. `GrCUDAStreamManager`: class that handles the creation and the assignment of streams to kernels
 * **Basic execution flow**
     1. The host language (i.e. the user) calls an `InteropLibrary` object that can be associated to a `GrCUDAComputationalElement`, e.g. a kernel execution or an array access
     2. A new `GrCUDAComputationalElement` is created and registered to the `GpuExecutionContext`, to represent the computation
     3. `GpuExecutionContext` adds the computation to the DAG and computes its dependencies
-    4. Based on the dependencies, the `GpuExecutionContext` associates a stream to the computation through `GrCUDAStremManager`
+    4. Based on the dependencies, the `GpuExecutionContext` associates a stream to the computation through `GrCUDAStreamManager`
     5. `GpuExecutionContext` executes the computation on the chosen stream, performing synchronization if necessary
     6. In case of subsequent array accesses, we skip the scheduling part as accesses are synchronous, and minimize overheads
 * The CUDA stream interface has been added to GrCUDA, and is accessible by the users (not recommended, but possible)